Pritzker School of Law: Costs

-The total cost of attendance (indicating the cost of tuition, fees, living expenses, books, and other miscellaneous expenses) at Northwestern Law for the 2015-2016 academic year is $79,904.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $292,586.
+The total cost of attendance (indicating the cost of tuition, fees, living expenses, books, and other miscellaneous expenses) at Northwestern Law for the 2022-2023 academic year is $104,564.
+The Law School Transparency estimated debt-financed cost of attendance for three years is $367,588.

 Journals

-Northwestern Law sponsors six student-run scholarly legal journals.
+Northwestern Law sponsors seven student-run scholarly legal journals.
 Student staff members are selected based on a writing competition, editing competition, and first-year grades, or a publishable note or comment on a legal topic.

 Northwestern Journal of International Law & Business

 The Journal of International Law and Business has a substantive focus on private international law, as opposed to public international law or human rights.
 It seeks scholarship analyzing transnational and international legal problems and their effect on private entities.
 The Journal's stated goal is to promote an understanding of the future course of international legal developments as they relate to private entities.